maccabeus/react-persistent-store-manager/README.md

 from version 1.1.0, you must create a store  and pass it to `StoreManager` to read saved values

-Create a `store.js` file or you can call it any name and do create your store like this.
+Create a `store.js` file or you can call it any name like.
 You can  use more than one store file within your application.

 See below on how to create a new `store.js` file: